-It was one thing to appreciate the socio-economic factors contributing to a client’s problems but the social worker’s approach could be more direct.
-There were some options open to the individual.
-What was required was a sense of proportion and and a realistic assessment of what the individual might acheive.
-In particular, it needed an attitude that did not hold that individual accountable for each and every complication in their life.
+In practice, I discovered that the social worker could offer more direct help as well support ‘clients’ to identify options, and how they might be implemented.
+Often, what was required was a sense of proportion and and a realistic assessment of what the individual client, social worker or client/social worker might achieve.
+In particular, it needed an attitude that did not hold the ‘client’ accountable for each and every complication in their life.

-So, devising small, safe and acheivable change was helped by Problem Solving Therapy (PST).
+So, devising small, safe and achievable change was helped by Problem Solving Therapy (PST).
 It was an approach with its roots in the behaviour modification strategies that emerged in the mid-20th century.

 One such strategy of PST is to keep focus on the present; to address today’s problems for individuals and families in difficult personal circumstances.
 For that reason, the ‘middle box’ in my inverted tree illustration is central to the design of small, safe experiments.